Top Reasons to Visit Savannah

 These are only a few of the haunted places in Savannah.
 Explore on your own or with a ghost tour with a knowledgeable guide who can take you to the most haunted places.

-When you stay in the heart of downtown , you will never need a rental car on your trip to Savannah, GA.
+When you stay in the heart of downtown, you’ll never need a rental car to explore the historic district of Savannah, GA.

-Stay near River Street on the Savannah River so you can tour the Historic District and visit the Owens-Thomas House, the Telfair Museums and the SCAD Museum of Art.
-From River Street, it’s an easy walk to Forsyth Park, Chippewa Square and the Cathedral of St. John the Baptist.
+Imagine staying near the lively River Street, right by the beautiful Savannah River.
+From there, you can easily wander through the captivating Historic District, visit iconic spots like the Owens-Thomas House, Telfair Museums, and the SCAD Museum of Art.
+Oh, and don’t forget the picturesque Forsyth Park, charming Chippewa Square, and the stunning Cathedral of St. John the Baptist – all just a leisurely walk away.

 Savannah Historic District